Arsenal (a) Saturday 29th December 5.30pm

 The traditional away pub, the Drayton Park, just happens to be the nearest pub

 nothing special in the first place.
-You might
+Most of the other pubs anywhere near the

 For more info on getting there, pubs, etc check out: